XiayiZhang/Sun/README.md

 ### Optional Assets
 - Place a music.m4a file in the root directory for background music

-- Add Chinese font file msyh.ttc in fonts/ directory for better text rendering
+- Add Chinese font file msyh.ttc in fonts/ directory for better text rendering(alerady prepared, Minecrosoft Yahei)

 ## 🎯 How to Use
 1. Launch the application

-2. Click on the crying General in the center
+2. Click on the crying people in the center

 3. Watch him jump and see your "kindness" points increase